-Security is very important and to say breaches are detrimental to any business.
-In addition to the financial costs involved, a tarnished reputation is difficult to overcome — and customer trust is undoubtedly tough to regain once personal information has been compromised.
+Security is very important and to say breaches are detrimental to any business is a simple understatement.
+Not only the financial costs involved to resolve the issue, a damaged reputation is difficult to overcome — and customer trust is tough to regain once personal information has been compromised.

-To prevent breaches, security measures must meet all sorts of regulations, such as those set forth by federal and state laws and by industry organizations.
-For instance, all businesses need to comply with Payment Card Industry (PCI) standards to securely accept credit card payments and keep their customers’ information safe.
-Privacy guidelines also govern emails, personal data and other types of information that must remain secure.
+To prevent IT breaches, security measures must meet regulations, set forth by federal and state laws and by industry organizations.
+Example, all businesses must comply with Payment Card Industry (PCI) standards to securely accept credit card payments and keep their customers’ information safe.
+Not to mention privacy guidelines also govern emails, personal data and other types of information that must remain secure.

-To help small businesses recognize problem areas, Sarah Isaacs, CEO at Conventus, an information security consulting firm, and her team outlined the top security mistakes that leave small businesses vulnerable to breaches and compliance audits.
+Slick Cyber Systems helps small businesses recognize problem areas.
+Some of the top security mistakes that leave small businesses vulnerable to breaches and compliance audits.
 Included below are several tips to help keep small businesses and their customers’ information secure.

 In small businesses, technical expertise is generally not deep.
-Rather, the folks in charge of protecting data are often performing other job functions in the company.
-If your staff lacks expertise in a given area, it is important to invest in regular security-health checks with subject matter experts to ensure each solution you have in place continues to remain optimally configured and operating at peak performance.
+Often, the folks in charge of protecting data are often performing other job functions in the company.
+When your staff lacks expertise in a given area, it is important to invest in regular security-health checks with subject matter experts to ensure each solution you have in place continues to remain optimally configured and operating at peak performance.

 We hear it all the time too many small companies believe their size means they are immune to break-ins, IP theft or other issues; they may feel only bigger organizations will be targeted.
-This leads to a piecemeal security portfolio put together with cheap point solutions, freeware and no way to consolidate the information.
-Don’t think it won’t happen to you; always make precautions and take threats seriously.
+This leads to a piecemeal security solution put together with cheap solutions, freeware and no way to consolidate the information.
+Always take precautions and take threats seriously.

 3. Not checking your work

-Just as a writer’s work is reviewed by an editor, your work may benefit from a second perspective.
-In one instance, an administrator at an oil and gas company manually input a policy that included a typo.
-This left a huge hole, which was open and susceptible to attack.
+Your work may benefit from a second perspective.
 Having your work reviewed by a second set of eyes, be it from a colleague or a consultant, can help avoid simple errors and help protect your business.

 4. Viewing compliance as a “checkbox”

-PCI, the Health Insurance Portability and Accountability Act (HIPAA), the Federal Information Security Management Act (FISMA) and other regulations are not just points to cross off your list.
-To get out ahead of audit findings, implement industry best practices such as those set forth by the Center for Internet Security (CIS), the SANS Institute or even Microsoft Hardening Guidelines.
-Nothing ruins your week like tracking down lost data or a root cause, so embrace a security mindset and view it as such.
+PCI, the Health Insurance Portability and Accountability Act (HIPAA), the Federal Information Security Management Act (FISMA) and other regulations do not just a point to cross off your list.
+Get out ahead of audit findings, implement industry best practices an IT professional service provider like Slick Cyber Systems an help identify this for you.
+Because nothing ruins your week like tracking down lost data or its root cause.
+Security is a mindset and a responsibility, view it as such.
 Not a chore or distraction from your daily tasks.

 5. Not enforcing an employee security policy

-Few small businesses enforce security policies on their employees.
-In any business, employees are likely storing customer data, whether they are aware of it or not.
-A stolen laptop, lost smartphone or even a prying eye can lead to the wrong people obtaining your IP or customer data without your knowledge.
-Create a policy, if you do not have one currently, and enforce it on all employees.
+Small businesses often do not enforce security policies on their employees.
+In any business, employees are likely storing customer data and A stolen laptop, lost smartphone or even a prying eye can lead to the wrong people obtaining your IP or customer data without your knowledge.
+Be sure to create a policy, if you do not have one currently, and enforce it on all employees even the executives.

 6. Ignoring staff education

-Whether your staff comes to you with a strong security background or is forced to “learn on the fly,” a lack of training can lead to avoidable incidents.
-No matter their prior knowledge, make sure your IT staff receives training about the products they work with, and be sure to provide time and financial resources to help keep them up to date.
+A lack of training can lead to avoidable incidents.
+Make sure your IT staff receives training about the products they work with, no matter their prior knowledge.
+And be sure to provide time and financial resources to help keep them up to date.
 Personnel training can provide a large return on investment (ROI) and help avoid incidents that could damage your business and reputation.

 7. Using the same passwords again and again

-Every company, small or large, should strive to have some guidelines and standard operating procedures around the use — and reuse — of passwords.
-In order to mitigate the risk of successful password guessing and cracking in their environment, employees should be aware of the issues that may stem from the use and reuse of weak passwords.
-Put a password manager such as Last Pass, Keepass or Roboform in place to generate random passwords for each new account that is created and to keep track of each password.
+Every company should strive to have some guidelines and standard operating procedures around the use — and reuse — of passwords.
+Employees should be aware of the issues that may stem from the use and reuse of weak passwords.
+Put a password manager such as Last Pass, KeePass or Roboform in place to generate random passwords for each new account that is created and to keep track of each password.
 Change passwords for critical resources every 90-180 days, and enforce rules of complexity such as a minimum number of characters and alphanumeric requirements.

 8. Letting just anyone on your network

 By allowing non-secured personal or third-party computers to connect to your local area network (LAN) can be a big mistake.
 Make sure any and every computer on your network is secure; you never know if a client’s laptop is carrying a virus.
 Clients, vendors and other visitors may request access, but this does not mean you have to allow it.
 But if you do be certain that you have the proper protections in place to mitigate this practice from being the reason for a company-wide system outage or security breach.